A primal-dual interior point trust region method for second-order stationary points of Riemannian inequality-constrained optimization problems: Numerical experiments

 \section{Numerical experiments}

 In this section, we present numerical experiments on stable linear system identification, demonstrating the efficiency of \RIPTRM{}.
 For comparison, we also solve these problems using other Riemannian algorithms.
 All the experiments are implemented in Python with Pymanopt~2.2.0~\cite{TownsendKoepWeichwald2017PymanoptPyToolboxforOptimonManiusingAutoDiff} and executed on a MacBook Pro with an Apple M1 Max chip and 64GB of memory.
+Our code is available on GitHub~\cite{Obara2025CodeRiemIntPtTrustRegionMeth}.